Frequently Asked Questions

 What does trauma therapy look like? +

 Trauma therapy looks different depending on the approach and the therapist.
-At Meadow Grove, it takes the form of intensive therapy, an immersive trauma healing experience offered in multi-hour or multi-day sessions held in Lancaster, Pennsylvania, designed for adults who want to go deeper than the weekly format allows.
-Some people find this work by searching for an EMDR retreat or trauma retreat, and the intensive format here shares much of that intention, dedicated uninterrupted time away from the rhythms of daily life, held in a space that was designed specifically for this kind of work.
-Sessions draw from EMDR, Somatic Experiencing, Internal Family Systems, Deep Brain Reorienting, sand therapy, and sound therapy, woven together based on what the client's nervous system is ready for in that moment.
+At Meadow Grove, it takes the form of an immersive trauma healing experience: a 5-day intensive held in person in Lancaster, Pennsylvania, designed for adults who want to go deeper than the weekly format allows.
+Some people find this work by searching for an EMDR retreat or trauma retreat, and the intensive format here shares much of that intention, dedicated uninterrupted time away from the rhythms of daily life, held in a space designed specifically for this kind of work.
+Sessions draw from EMDR, Somatic Experiencing, Internal Family Systems, Deep Brain Reorienting, sand therapy, and sound therapy, woven together based on what your nervous system is ready for in that moment.
 Clients travel from Philadelphia, New York, Baltimore, Washington DC, and nationwide to attend intensives in person.

 Who needs trauma therapy? +